Eliminator (album): Background

-In 1977, ZZ Top went on hiatus, weary of constant touring.
-Bandleader and guitarist Billy Gibbons traveled around Europe, and bassist Dusty Hill vacationed in Mexico; both of them grew their beards longer.
-Drummer Frank Beard checked himself into Palmer Drug Abuse Program, a Houston detox community, to kick his addiction to hard narcotics.
+In 1978, ZZ Top went on hiatus, weary of constant touring.
+Bandleader and guitarist Billy Gibbons traveled around Europe, and bassist Dusty Hill vacationed in Mexico; both grew their beards longer.
+Drummer Frank Beard checked into Palmer Drug Abuse Program, a Houston detox community, for his addiction to hard narcotics.
 To help finance Palmer, Beard organized a benefit concert and an album titled Freeway, working with engineers Steve Ames and Linden Hudson at Rampart Studios in Houston.
-Returning to action and newly signed to Warner Bros.
-Records, ZZ Top recorded and released Degüello in 1979, certified Platinum in early 1980.
+After signing to Warner Bros.
+Records, ZZ Top released Degüello in 1979, which was certified platinum in early 1980.

-Getting clean in 1979, Beard bought a large house on the outskirts of Houston, in Quail Valley overlooking a golf course where he often played as a way to stay off drugs.
-The band wanted to have a private rehearsal studio, so Beard invited Hudson to move in and supervise a recording studio in his home.
+In 1979, Beard bought a large house in Quail Valley outside Houston, overlooking a golf course where he often played as a way to stay off drugs.
+The band wanted a private rehearsal studio, so Beard invited Hudson to move in and construct a recording studio in his home.
 Hudson designed the studio and oversaw its construction, centered on an isolation booth holding Beard's drum kit, with more booths for guitar and bass amplifiers.
 Microphone signals ran through the mixing console and some outboard gear to the band's semi-pro 1-inch 16-track Tascam tape recorder.

-ZZ Top used this studio in 1980 to work on material for their next album, El Loco, professionally recorded in Memphis and mixed by the band's established engineer Terry Manning.
-Hudson played on several early song demos, including a synth line on "Groovy Little Hippie Pad" which was carried to Memphis on tape and mixed into the album by Manning.
-Hudson was not credited for this work but was promised future compensation.
+In 1980, ZZ Top used the studio to work on material for their next album, El Loco.
+Hudson played on several demos, including a synth line on "Groovy Little Hippie Pad" which was mixed into the album by ZZ Top's engineer Terry Manning.
+Hudson was not credited but was promised future compensation.
 Hudson also introduced Gibbons to drum machines during these rehearsals.
 Gibbons later called Hudson "an influential associate... a gifted songwriter...
 He brought some elements to the forefront that helped reshape what ZZ Top were doing, starting in the studio and eventually to the live stage."

 From this point forward, the band was not able to reproduce certain songs in concert without using pre-recorded tracks.
-The band carried a small tape player to each concert, with a technician hitting the "play" button to give Beard a click track cue in his headphones to start any song requiring such augmentation.
-The tape held synthesizer parts, drum samples and other advanced elements of album production.
-None of this was made public; Bill Ham, the band's manager, was closely controlling the image of the band to create a "mystique" of self-sufficiency and authenticity.
+They carried a small tape player to each concert, with a technician hitting the "play" button to give Beard a click track cue in his headphones.
+The tape held synthesizer parts, drum samples and other elements.
+None of this was made public; Bill Ham, the band's manager, was closely controlling their image to create a "mystique" of self-sufficiency and authenticity.